abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

-11:53 i have comment out the for covertype and productReposroty because it was extria and add prduct in UnitOfWork 1:56 there was an error in CoverType but now is fixed becuase now i have changed the IReposirtoty 2:06 changed the postion for    [Required] in covertype in viewModels 2:12 i have changed few thing in covertype contoller which is for add id
+11:53 i have comment out the for covertype and productReposroty because it was extria and add prduct in UnitOfWork 1:56 there was an error in CoverType but now is fixed becuase now i have changed the IReposirtoty 2:06 changed the postion for    [Required] in covertype in viewModels

+controller CoverType
+2:12 i have changed few thing in covertype contoller which is for add id
 2:17 error some how covertype is no in SD
-2:18 there was a miss type on sd so on covertypeupdate did not work but now is fix
+2:18 there was a miss type on sd so on covertypeupdate did not work but now is fix 2:21 edited the delete which for id